 Since prices can change, we recommend checking the official website before booking.

-What’s included with the Sky Lagoon passes?
+What’s included in the Sky Lagoon packages?

 Do I need to book Sky Lagoon in advance?